-(membership details may be found at Appendix B) as to whether the activity can safely go ahead.
+- 12. The Principal Organiser shall, on request, provide the Principal with such information as he/she may require.
+The Principal will request the completion of a Freedom of Expression booking form, a copy of which is attached to this Code as Appendix A where an activity falls within the remit of this Code.
+The Principal may also seek advice from the University COO and/or Free Speech Group (membership details may be found at Appendix B) as to whether the activity can safely go ahead.
 The Group will be convened by the Academic Registrar/Deputy Academic Registrar and will make recommendations to the Principal.
-Any advice received will be used by the Principal to make a final decision, which will be communicated to the Principal Organiser, wherever possible, no later than a week before the planned activity.
+Any advice received will be used by the Principal to make a final decision, which will be communicated to the Principal Organiser, wherever possible, no later than a week before the planned activity. - 13.
+On receiving such information as he/she requires, the Principal shall have the following options: - a) Indicate that he/she is content for the activity to go ahead without taking any action; or and/or the person responsible for co-ordinating the dissemination of material on the University's premises or via its electronic infrastructure.

-- 13. On receiving such information as he/she requires, the Principal shall have the following options: - a) Indicate that he/she is content for the activity to go ahead without taking any action; or - b) Lay down such special conditions as he/she considers necessary for the holding of the activity; or - c) Indicate that he/she does not consider it possible, within the resources reasonably available to the University, for the proposed meeting to take place within the law and in accordance with this Code.
+- b) Lay down such special conditions as he/she considers necessary for the holding of the activity; or - c) Indicate that he/she does not consider it possible, within the resources reasonably available to the University, for the proposed meeting to take place within the law and in accordance with this Code.
 Therefore the activity is proscribed from taking place. - 14.
 The Principal's decision will be communicated to the Principal Organiser in writing no later than a week before the planned activity. - 15.
 Failure or refusal to observe the Principal's ruling will result in disciplinary action as noted in paragraph 27 below.

-Special Conditions or Arrangements that may be Required
+Special conditions or arrangements that may be required